Democrats sell infrastructure bill, push for Biden backup | WTOP News

 Rep. Jennifer Wexton, D-Va., said the legislation “is going to be huge” for “the daily commutes and the daily lives” of her constituents, noting that the package could help further expand Metro train service in her exurban territory west of Washington.
 It could also bolster internet service in areas where families sometimes had to drive to libraries to access broadband — despite being only around 50 miles from the nation’s capital.

 Republican Glenn Youngkin won Virginia’s governorship in an upset last week, and his party took control of the state House.
-That happened after Youngkin’s Democratic opponent, Terry McAuliffe, suggested in vain that Democrats should act more quickly to pass the infrastructure bill.
+Youngkin’s Democratic opponent, Terry McAuliffe, had suggested in vain that Democrats should act more quickly to pass the infrastructure bill.

 “I don’t know what it would have done,” Wexton said of whether that would have changed the results.
 “Obviously, it was not ideal not to have it passed.”